-On August 4, 2010, the Board of Directors of the company approved the issuance, in a private placement, of upto an aggregate of 125,000,000 of the company's equity shares, par value Rs.10 per share ("Equity shares"), for an aggregate purchase price of approxiamately US\$ 86 million, to a group of investors affiliated with the company's promoter group, including entities affiliated with Mr Raju Vegesna, the company's Chief Executive officer and Managing Director and Mr Ananda Raju Vegesna, Executive and brother of Mr Raju Vegesna (the "Offreing").
+On August 4, 2010, the Board of Directors of the company approved the issuance, in a private placement, of upto an aggregate of 125,000,000 of the company's equity shares, par value Rs.10 per share ("Equity shares"), for an aggregate purchase price of Rs.4,000,000 (approximately US\$ 86 million), to a group of investors affiliated with the company's promoter group, including entities affiliated with Mr Raju Vegesna, the company's Chief Executive officer and Managing Director and Mr Ananda Raju Vegesna, Executive and brother of Mr Raju Vegesna (the "Offering").
 The company's shareholders approved the terms of the Offering at the Company's Annual General Meeting held on September 27, 2010.

-On October 22 2010, the company entered into a Subscription Agreement with Mr AnandaRaju Vegesna, acting as representative (the "Representative") of the purchasers in connection with the offering.
-The company issued 125,000,000 equity shares to the Representative on October 30, 2010.
-In accordance with Indian law, a portion of the purchase price was paid on October 30,2010, with the remaining amount of the purchase price to be paid at such time as determined by the company.
-Until the full purchase price is paid by the purchasers, the company retains a lien on the equity shares purchased in connection with the Offering.
+On October 22 2010, the company entered into a Subscription Agreement with Mr Ananda Raju Vegesna, acting as representative (the "Representative") of the purchasers in connection with the Offering.
+In pursuance of the Agreement, the company issued and allotted 125,000,000 equity shares to M/s Raju Vegesna Infotech and Industries Private Limited ("RVIIPL"), a promoter group company.
+In accordance with Indian law, the purchase price is to be paid at such time as determined by Board of Directors of the company.
+During the year, RVIIPL has paid a sum of Rs.1,000,000 (US\$22.40 million) towards share capital and share premium making the shares partly paid up to the extent of Rs.2.50 per share.